 Only open to MSc Psychology (research) students.
 For admission requirements, please contact your study advisor.

-Neuromodulation is the process whereby neurochemicals adapt the output of structurally-fixed neural networks.
+Neuromodulation is the process whereby neurochemistry and electrophysiology adapt the output of structurally fixed neural networks to our changing environment.
 In this course, we will focus on how neuromodulation shapes cognition and, more broadly, we will examine the role of various neurotransmitter systems and electrophysiology in key cognitive processes.

-This course will provide mechanistic insight into the role of different neurotransmitters and electrophysiology in human cognition.
+This course will provide mechanistic insight into the role of neurochemistry and electrophysiology in human cognition.
 We will also discuss several ways to manipulate neuromodulation experimentally, in order to study the biological basis of cognition.
 Each course meeting aims to provide a deeper insight into the theoretical and methodological background of a current research interest.
-Examples include the role of dopamine in executive control and value-based decision making, the role of noradrenalin in attention and neural gain, and the effects of non-invasive brain stimulation on cortical excitability and synaptic plasticity.
+Examples include the role of dopamine in executive control and value-based decision making, the role of noradrenalin in attention and neural gain, and the role of oscillatory synchronisation between neural networks for selective neural communication.

 As part of the seminar meetings, each student will present an empirical paper that relates to or illustrates a principle of neuromodulation.
 Each student also prepares a research proposal on a topic within the field of neuromodulation of cognition, including a critical review of the relevant literature and a concrete suggestion for future research.
 Lastly, the course closes with an open question (essay) exam based on the topics covered during the seminar meetings.

 At the end of the course, the student can:

 1. Explain state-of-the-art theories and empirical findings on how neurotransmitters and electrophysiology shape cognition